configcat/docs/website/docs/integrations/jira.md

 1. Open any Issue on your Jira board.
 2. Push `Link/Create ConfigCat Feature Flag`
-3. On the `Link existing` tab select a Product, Config, Environment and a Feature Flag to be linked to your issue.
+3. On the `Link existing` tab select a ConfigCat Product, Config, Environment and a Feature Flag to be linked to your issue.
 4. When linked, you can turn your features On / Off right from this Issue.

 ### Creating new feature flags